 I honestly don’t know how my work is going to evolve, where it will go next year, or next month, or what media I will be interested in.
 As long I’m drawing from my head it will probably look like I did it.
 Right now, I’ve sworn off the computer for personal work and I expect that to continue.

 In order to get a better understanding of the personality of an artist, it can help to get a peek behind the curtain.
-Would you be willing to share a story from your own life, possibly one who’s memory you find yourself returning to for inspiration, or maybe just a tale about a hardship you’ve overcome which has helped define the person and therefore artist that you are now?
+Would you be willing to share a story from your own life, possibly one whose memory you find yourself returning to for inspiration, or maybe just a tale about a hardship you’ve overcome which has helped define the person and therefore artist that you are now?

 I choose a tale of hardship…